dgarciasarai/nativescript-screens/README.md

 # Proof of Concept: Nativescript + Liferay Screens

+_This is just a proof of concept.
+It's nothing official in Liferay Inc. If you want to contribute, you can open a pull request and i will review it._

 ## Installation

 * Check your `Node.js` version with `node --version`.
 If you have at least v6, please go to the third step.